 Instructions

-- Add the cleaned shrimp and peas and sauté for 3 minutes.
+- Add the cleaned shrimp, and sauté for 2 minutes on high heat.

-- Add the sauces, fry again for a minute and turn off the heat.
-Add the cabbage and mix well.
+- Add the cooked, chilled rice and fry on high heat until there are charred edges on the rice.
+Add the sauces and peas.
+Stir-fry again for a minute and turn off the heat.
+Add the cabbage and mix well with white pepper.

 - Fry the beaten eggs in hot, shimmering peanut oil and swirl the wok to form thin omelets, cut into ribbons or thin strips and keep aside for garnish.

-- Serve the Prawn Nasi Goreng hot, garnished with egg ribbons or fried eggs with crispy edges and with a side of cucumber, lettuce, and scallions or fried onions on top.
+- Serve the Prawn Nasi Goreng hot, garnished with egg ribbons or fried eggs with crispy edges, slices of cucumber, scallions, chives, or fried onions over the Prawn Nasi Goreng.

 Notes

-- Fried onions can be made at home using onion rings or slices coated with cornstarch and shallow or deep fried in oil or even air fry until crispy.
-You could also use store-bought fried onions that is available in Asian supermarkets.
+- Fried onions can be made at home using onion rings or slices coated with cornstarch and shallow or deep-fried in oil or even air-fried until crispy.

 - Vegetables are optional in this fried rice.